Penn-Climate-Ventures/ideathon-website/src/markdown/faq.md

 #### How do I participate?</summary>

 1. Register as an individual to get updates on everything related to the PCV Prize.
-Registration opens on Sept 9 and closes Sept 20 @ 11:59pm EST.
+Registration opens on Sept 9 and closes Oct 16.

 2. Register your team.
-Registration opens on Sept 9 and closes Sept 24 @ 12:00am EST.
+Registration opens on Sept 9 and closes Oct 16.

-3. Put together your deck, prepare to present a 3-minute speech, and then submit your pitch!
-(Location TBD)
+3. Put together your deck, prepare to present a 3-minute speech, and then [submit your pitch](https://airtable.com/shrYzkICuxVWiZMBm)!

 ## Eligibility